 Historical markers can be found in all 254 Texas counties.
 Age, significance, and architectural requirements govern the eligibility of topics and sites when applying for either a subject marker, Historic Texas Cemetery marker, or a Recorded Texas Historic Landmark marker.

-This year's marker workshop series was very successful and included two webinars.
+The 2014 marker workshop series began with a webinar.
 Click here to view the recorded webinar.
-Please note that the recording is 58 minutes and Windows Media Player 9 or higher is required.
+Please note that the recording is about an hour and Windows Media Player 9 or higher is required.